cmkilger/Seuss-Programmer/Readme.md

 Seuss Programmer
 ================

-Seuss Programmer is an simple drag and drop IDE for the [Seuss programming language](http://github.com/cmkilger/Seuss) for the iPad.
+Seuss Programmer is a simple drag and drop IDE for the [Seuss programming language](http://github.com/cmkilger/Seuss) for the iPad.
 Please see that project to learn more about the language itself.

 Getting Started
 ---------------